microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 }
 ```

-The property `run.taxonomies` is an array each of whose elements describes one taxonomy.
+Each element of `run.taxonomies` describes a taxonomy.
-The array elements are SARIF `toolComponent` objects &mdash;
+The array elements are `toolComponent` objects,
-the same kind of object as `tool.driver` and the array elements of `tool.extensions`.
+the same kind of object as `tool.driver` and the array elements of `tool.extensions`.<sup><a href="#note-8">8</a></sup>

-`tool.driver.supportedTaxonomies`.
+`toolComponent.taxa` defines the individual categories defined by the taxonomy.
+The array elements are `reportingDescriptor` objects,
+the same kind of object as the elements of `tool.driver.rules` and `tool.driver.notifications`.<sup><a href="#note-9">9</a></sup>.

+The log file does not have to include the complete taxonomy;
+it only needs to include the taxa relevant to the results in the current run.
+In this example, the value `false` for `toolComponent.isComprehensive` tells the SARIF consumer
+that this object contains only a subset of the taxa defined by the taxonomy.
+(`false` is actually the default value, which makes sense because a tool should have to make an explicit statement
+that it has provided the entire taxonomy.)<sup><a href="#note-10">10</a></sup>.

+Moving down to the `tool` object, we see `tool.driver.supportedTaxonomies`,
-In this example, it says that this tool supports the CWE taxonomy.
+which in this example says that this tool supports the CWE taxonomy.
+The array elements of `supportedTaxonomies` are `toolComponentReference` objects,
+which makes sense since the taxonomies themselves are `toolComponent` object.
-The `guid`
+The `toolComponentReference.guid` property matches the `guid` property in `run.taxonomies[0]`,
+the object that defines the taxonomy itself.

 ## <a id="code-flows"></a>Code flows